colossus9/colossus9.github.io/content.md

 ## Notable Work

-Details are in my Resume, but I'd like to highlight a few of my recent standout work.
+Details are in my Resume, but I'd like to show a few of my more recent highlights below.

 I have written many technical documents, including:

 - GitHub in the Enterprise
 - Benefits of Social Coding
 - Technical Implementation change records for both monolithic- and microservice-oriented applications
-- Misc...

-I have served as a technical demo staffer for Hewlett Packard Enterprise (HPE) at two of the HPE Discover conferences:
+I have served as a technical demo staffer for Hewlett Packard Enterprise (HPE) at two of the public HPE Discover conferences:

-- HPE Discover 2015 London
+- HPE Discover 2015 (London, England)
+    - **Title**: _Use DevOps to Shift Left for Enterprise Success_
+        - Shifting left requires two key DevOps practices: continuous testing and continuous deployment
+        - Using hubot to deploy Dev/Test/Pro instance of GitHub Enterprise in Helion OpenStack environment
-- HPE Discover 2016 Las Vegas
+- HPE Discover 2016 (Las Vegas)
+    - **Title**: _IT Practitioner's Zone: DevOps in Action, Scaling to the Enterprise_
+        - Answering myths about applying DevOps in a large enterprise
+        - Listening to customers to come up with localized solutions

-Attended relevant conferences:
+Attended other conferences relevant to transformation work we work towards:

 - DevOps Enterprise Summit 2014 (San Francisco)
 - Dockercon 2015 (San Francisco)